-Private Clients: We generally use market orders or flexible limit orders that are filled for clients, and we do not generally participate in Initial Public Offerings (IPO's).
+Private Clients: We generally use market orders or flexible limit orders that are filled for clients..
 As a result, there is rarely a need to allocate unfilled trades.
-However, in the event there is a need to allocate unfilled trades fairly and equitably, we apply a pro-rata allocation formula for all clients.
+However, in the event there is a need to allocate unfilled trades fairly and equitably, we will do so at our discretion.